OTC Appetite Suppressant Similar to Phentermine

 Keep in mind that OTC appetite suppressants are often unregulated and untested.

-Supplements are NOT subject to clinical testing/trials, nor does is the FDA (or any other regulatory authority) verify that the pills contain what the companies say the company says they contain.
-As a result, the lack of regulation is a risk to weigh against the benefits of easily-acquirable supplements.
+Supplements are NOT subject to clinical testing/trials, nor does the FDA (or any other regulatory authority) verify that the pills contain what the companies say the company says they contain.
+As a result, the lack of regulation is a risk to weigh against the benefits of easily accessible supplements.

-Prescription medications, however, are highly-regulated and thoroughly tested.
+Prescription medications, however, are highly regulated and thoroughly tested.
 They undergo a rigorous drug approval process before becoming available to the public.
 Quality is consistently controlled by both pharmaceutical companies and authorities.
-OTC medications like acetaminophen, or Xenical-based weight loss medication Alli, are also regulated by the FDA in a process similar to prescription drugs.
+OTC medications like acetaminophen or the Xenical-based weight loss medication Alli are also regulated by the FDA in a process similar to prescription drugs.

 OTC Appetite Suppressants